AAROC/aaroc.github.io/_posts/2014-11-14-ContinuousDelivery.md

 <figure class="half">
   <img src="{{ site_url }}/images/EGIAppDB-physics.svg">
   <img src="{{ site_url }}/images/EGIAppDB-bio.svg">
-  <figcaption>Breakdown of number of applications in scientific subdomains for physical (left) and biological (right) sciences, taken from EGI Application Database.</figcaption>
+  <figcaption>Breakdown of number of applications in scientific sub-domains for physical (left) and biological (right) sciences, taken from EGI Application Database.
+The number of applications in each case is 107 and 59 respectively</figcaption>
 </figure>

 Of course, these are *just the applications which have already been ported*, and the true number is far larger and increasing - not only in number but also in complexity, as hardware and platforms evolve.
 Furthermore, we are not counting the *dependencies* of these applications, the integration of which can represent some of the largest barriers.